Sheldon Levy: Early career

-Ryerson University
+Toronto Metropolitan University

 In 2005 Levy was appointed president and vice chancellor of Ryerson University (now Toronto Metropolitan University).
 He served in the role from 1 August 2005 through 30 November 2015.
 His tenure was marked by a number of campus revitalization projects, including the establishment of the Mattamy Athletic Centre in the former Maple Leaf Gardens building and the construction of the Student Learning Centre on Yonge Street.

 Subsequent positions

 In December 2015, Levy was appointed Deputy Minister of Training, Colleges and Universities for the Government of Ontario, a position he held until September 2017.
 He then served as CEO of NEXT Canada from November 2017 to December 2018 and as special advisor to the Minister of Small Business and Export Promotion, the Honourable Mary Ng, from December 2018 to September 2021.

-University Canada West

 In September 2021, Levy was announced as the interim president and vice-chancellor of UCW, replacing Brock Dykeman.
 By March 2022, he was appointed as the permanent president and vice-chancellor of the school.
 The university announced that Levy would be staying on in 2023.
 In addition to his role at UCW, Levy has also been named as a special advisor in the development of University Niagara Falls Canada.

 Levy is also a strategic consultant and special advisor to Knightstone Capital Management Inc.